leopoldblog/leopoldblog.github.io/_posts/2024-01-04-TOEFL-speaking-independent.md

   - Another reason is an emotional obstacle, because they are timid and shy in a new surrounding and might feel embarrassed when talking to the local people in their own language due to the fear of making mistakes.
 As a result, they hold back and are not willing to make friends.

 ## Food

+- 万能思路：如何吃得健康，食品的重要性
+- Reasons
+  - Good health
+    - low calories, high-quality proteins, and vitamins, minerals
+    - keep body strong and fit -> esp. young people
+    - look good & feel great and happy
+  - No diseases, study well
+    - have long periods of concentration
+    - confront with heavy workloads
+    - if not healthy -> increase weights & chance of getting illness
+    - study -> affected
+- 万能答案
+  - First, a healthy and well-balanced diet is the key to good health.
+Students should eat healthy food of low calories, high-quality proteins, and vitamins, minerals in order to keep their body strong and fit.
+It is especially very important for young people, whose bodies are growing.
+When they eat healthy, they wil not only look, but also feel great and happy every day.
+  - Also, if young people are happy and healthy, they are unlikely to be affect by diseases.
+As a resutl, they could have long periods of concentration when studying.
+And their body can allow them to confront with heavy workloads from studies.
+However, if they eat unhealthy food, they would increase their weights and increase the chance of getting illness.
+Their study will be affected.
+So keep a healthy diet is too important to be ignored
+  - Since dietary habits established in the early age often carry into adulthood, so teaching them how to eat healthy at a young age will help them stay healthy throughout their life.

 # Tier 3